You are here

 * Reference is made here generally to the Model Administrative Provisions – Technical Building Rules (MVV TB).
 Please note that the state-specific implementation is governed by the Administrative Provisions – Technical Building Rules of the relevant federal state (VV TB).

 The construction of storage, filling and handling facilities for substances hazardous to water as well as wastewater treatment plants has to comply with building and water regulations.
-For further information about this area, please see our topic page Facility-based water protection.
+You can get more information on our page on facility-based water protection.

 Construction products containing mineral primary raw materials and residues may fall under the radiation protection regulations.
 A separate page provides information on Protection against radiation from construction products.

-Energy requirements for residential and non-residential buildings as well as for air-conditioning and heating technology are laid down in the Building Energy Act and associated legislation.
-For further information, please visit the Energy efficiency portal of the BBSR (German) DIBt's tasks with respect to the Registration of energy performance certificates are explained on our website.
+Energy requirements for residential and non-residential buildings as well as for air-conditioning and heating technology are laid down in the Building Energy Act.
+For further information, please visit the Federal Institute for Research on Building, Urban Affairs and Spatial Development’s information platform.
+Read more about DIBt's role in the registration of energy performance certificates our website.

 The Building Codes and regulations do not detail specific implementing provisions for sustainability and circular economy.
 Implementation is based on voluntary initiatives and approaches.
-Some of them are presented below.
-All approaches have in common that they are an important first step.
+Some of these are presented below — each representing an important step towards greener building.

 Concrete structures